abdusabri/bit-docs/content/docs/cli-init.md

 **--reset**

-Resets a local scope to its initial state.
+Resets Bit to its initial state.
 Use this in case you have any corrupted data.

 ```bash
 bit init --reset